E-junkie Shopping Cart and Digital Delivery

 Be encouraged–right now as you read this–to really take a two or three minutes to be aware of the weight and hardship of your current load.

-For a minute, picture all of that as a huge backpack or bundle (see below for inspiration).
+For a minute, picture all of that as a huge backpack or bundle (see photo below for visual inspiration).
 Ask yourself: What are my burdens?
 Ask: Why am I carrying them so long?

 Do you want relief?